quangthuan09/react-native-custom-fonts/README.md

 import React from "react";
 import PropTypes from "prop-types";
 import {View, Text} from "react-native";
-import CustomFontsProvider, {useCustomFont} from "react-native-custom-fonts";
+import CustomFontsProvider, {useCustomFont} from "react-native-custom-fonts-ver1";

 const fontFaces = {
   // XXX: Specify the local name of your font.
 You'll use this to refer to it via the useCustomFont hook.